genesiscommunitysuccess/docs/docs/03_server/07_consolidator/06_testing.md

 ### Nested consolidation test

-To test this, add the consolidator below to the consolidator definition above:
+To test this, add the Consolidator below to the Consolidator definition above:

 ```kotlin
     consolidator(ORDER, ORDER_SUMMARY) {